CONTACTS

 All member states have signed a treaty against the development of nuclear weapons.
 Most have also signed on to a counter-terrorism pact.
 Technical and research cooperation is also promoted across the member states.
 Initiatives include overseeing the protection of the environment and wildlife through the Center for Biodiversity.

 The economic growth of Southеast Asia has increased its importance as a commercial partner not only for Europe, but also for the US.
 United States-Southeast Asia trade relations are critical for both sides.
 For the United States, ASEAN is one of the largest, fastest-growing markets in the world.
-With a projected regional annual growth rate of about 5 percent, ASEAN is expected to collectively become the fourth largest economy in the world, overtaking the European Union and Japan, by 2050.
+With a projected regional annual growth rate of about 5%, ASEAN is expected to collectively become the fourth largest economy in the world, overtaking the European Union and Japan, by 2050.
 ASEAN’s demography will underpin this growth.

 ASEAN’s relevance has also widened from a geopolitical point of view.
 A clear evidence is the recent signature of the Regional Comprehensive Economic Partnership (RCEP), involving ASEAN, Australia, China, Japan, New Zealand and the Republic of Korea, creating the largest trade agreement in the world.
 RCEP was signed virtually between the 15 countries in November 2020, but has not yet been ratified by all countries.
 It is expected to eliminate 90% of the tariffs on imports between its signatories within 20 years of coming into force, and establish common rules for e-commerce, trade, and intellectual property.
 RCEP will connect about 30% of the world’s people and output and will generate significant gains.